Skip to main content

 What are the challenges of studying nursing online?

-- Make a plan, and stick to it.
-Plan out your entire semester prior to the first week of classes starting.
-Map out key dates – from Sim Blocks, to placements, assessments and exams.
+• Make a plan, and stick to it.
+Plan out your entire semester before the first week of classes start.
+Map out key dates – from sim blocks to placements, assessments and exams.
 It helps to know what’s happening well in advance.

-- Be wary of biting off more than you can chew.
+• Be wary of biting off more than you can chew.
 If you’re opting to study online, it’s likely because you’ve got other commitments in your life that demand your time and attention.
-Rather than starting off with a full course load, while trying to maintain fulltime work, children and a social life, starting part time, undertaking a couple of units a semester can be a great way to ease into uni.
+Rather than starting off with a full course load while trying to maintain full-time work, children and a social life, try starting part time.
+Undertaking a couple of units a semester can be a great way to ease into uni.

 Ready to take the next step?
 Apply now to study Nursing with CDU.
 Study online, on-campus, full-time or part-time.